304 vs 316 Stainless Steel: Understanding the Differences

 Composition

-304 stainless steel, also known as 18/8 stainless steel, contains 18% chromium and 8% nickel.
+304 stainless steel, 18/8 stainless steel, contains 18% chromium and 8% nickel.
 This composition gives 304 stainless steel excellent corrosion resistance and durability, making it the most widely used stainless steel grade.

 Applications